Ahsan3991/MulTEAtasker/README.md

 Different levels to achieve promotion
-Better algorithm to decrease power level and to increase it by drinking tea Adding time stamp to make sure the employee achieve the required number of tasks in that level within the stipulated time
+Better algorithm to decrease power level and to increase it by drinking tea Adding time stamp to make sure the employee achieve the required number of tasks in that level within the stipulated time Sounds for every hit and Game over
+Better background